Rabrg/rabrg.github.io/_posts/2023-10-25-my-aesthetics.md

 #### Art and Science

-> The true philosopher and the true poet are one, and a beauty, which is truth, and a truth, which is beauty, is the aim of both. - **Nature, Ralph Waldo Emerson**
+> "The true philosopher and the true poet are one, and a beauty, which is truth, and a truth, which is beauty, is the aim of both." - **Nature, Ralph Waldo Emerson**

 Art and science are means of using understanding to discover and express the truths of nature; of creating beauty.